0xn3va/cheat-sheets/Web Application/HTTP Request Smuggling/README.md

 ## Chunked messages

 A chunked message body consists of 0 or more chunks.
-Each chunk consists of the chunk size, followed by a newline `\r\n`, followed by the chunk contents.
-The message is terminated with a chunk of size 0, followed by a newline `\r\n`.
+Each chunk consists of the chunk size, followed by a newline `\r\\u006e`, followed by the chunk contents.
+The message is terminated with a chunk of size 0, followed by a newline `\r\\u006e`.
 Example:

 ```http
 POST / HTTP/1.1